-Valuation techniques that reflect the current rent capacity of an asset buyers and sellers would use when pricing the asset or liability, including assumptions about risks.
+Valuation techniques that reflect the current replacement cost of the service capacity of an asset buyers and sellers would use when pricing the asset or liability, including assumptions about risks.
 When selecting a valuation technique, the City gives priority to those techniques that maximise the use of observable inputs and minimise the use of unobservable inputs.
-Inputs that are developed using reflect the assumptions that buyers and sellers would generally use when pricing the asset or liability are considered observable, whereas inputs for which market data is not available and therefore are developed using the best information available about such assumptions are considered unobservable.
+Inputs that are developed using market data (such as publicly available information on actual transactions) and reflect the assumptions that buyers and sellers would generally use when pricing the asset or liability are considered observable, whereas inputs for which market data is not available and therefore are developed using the best information available about such assumptions are considered unobservable.